mxro/maxrohde-web/content/posts/2010/2010-04-06-knowledge-network-maturity-framework/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Knowledge Network Maturity Framework'
+date: '2010-04-06'
 categories:
-- contemplations
+  - 'contemplations'
-date: "2010-04-06"
-title: Knowledge Network Maturity Framework
 ---

 To transform the knowledge management of an organization from a traditional, repository-oriented structure into a knowledge network oriented structure is a complex process.
 The following maturity framework is meant to provide guidance in this process: